psf/black/docs/usage_and_configuration/the_basics.md

 run, debugging cache-related issues, or ensuring CI executes a fresh formatting analysis every time.

+#### `--cache-dir`

+Set the directory where _Black_ reads and writes its cache.
+This can also be specified via the `BLACK_CACHE_DIR` environment variable; `--cache-dir` takes precedence over the environment variable.
+Defaults to the platform-specific user cache directory.
+This is useful when you cannot set an environment variable for the invocation, for example when running _Black_ as a pre-commit hook and you want the cache written outside the project root.

 #### `--color` / `--no-color`

 Show (or do not show) colored diff.
 Only applies when `--diff` is given.